Brian Miser: Career

-In a career spanning in excess of 18 years, Miser has been shot out of a cannon more than 6500 times!
+In a career spanning over 18 years, Miser has been shot out of a cannon more than 6500 times.

 Personal life

 Miser resides in Peru, Indiana with his children and his wife Tina who he met whilst volunteering at Peru's annual summer circus festival in 1999.
 A short time after they met Tina became Miser's trigger woman, shooting him out of the cannon.
 They would soon feature as a double cannonball act on Ringling Bros.
 Barnum & Bailey Circus.

 After the closure of Ringling Bros.
 Barnum & Bailey in 2017, Miser purchased one of the authentic train cars from their iconic fleet.
 The car is now situated on his property.